 Even though you’ll be able to choose from three different disciplines in the Core-Plus-Discipline-Model, there will still just be one CPA license.
 That is, your CPA certificate and title won’t reflect which discipline you chose to specialize in for the exam.

-NASBA and the AICPA recently announced a new transition policy regarding the CPA Evolution initiative that will be implemented in January 2024.
+NASBA and the AICPA recently announced a transition policy regarding the CPA Evolution initiative that will be implemented in January 2024.
 As NASBA notes:

 The purpose of the CPA Exam transition policy is to allow you to continue your CPA Exam journey from where you are when we transition to the 2024 CPA Exam.